medeiros/medeiros.github.io/_posts/2020-10-15-Kafka-Connect-Concepts.md

 - This properties can be changed in worker properties file, or defined in the file-standalone properties (in this case, it will override worker definition)
-- After that, it is necessary to restart the broker or task.
+- After that, it is necessary to restart the worker (restart the task is not enough when it comes to change configuration).
 New data in the file will start to be written as Strings (instead of JSON) in a topic

 ```bash